Aquarius-Language/AquariusLang/AquariusLangInterpreted/README.md

 1. While loop.
 2. Floating point numbers.
 3. Use "Visitor pattern" to replace "type checking using switch case" under Evaluator.Eval(). (for performance enhancement)
-4. Make numbers available as part of identifiers(variable names).
+4. Make numbers available as part of identifiers, such as (let hello123 = "Hello").
 5. Implement else if (elif)...
-6. Ignore comments.
-7. Value re-assignment to array and hashmap's elements.
+8. Value re-assignment to array and hashmap's elements.
-8. pass array and hashmap by reference to functions.
+9. pass array and hashmap by reference to functions.
-9. Add "for loop example unit testing" when the problems for for loop are fixed.
+10. Add "for loop example unit testing" when the problems for for loop are fixed.
-10. Make for loop still work even when no few statements in parenthesis. ex. for(; i < 10; i+=1){}
+11. Make for loop still work even when no few statements in parenthesis. ex. for(; i < 10; i+=1){}
-11. Binary and, or (|, &)
+12. Binary and, or (|, &)
-12. String concatenate with int.
+13. String concatenate with int.
-13. *=, /=.
+14. *=, /=.
-14. Unit testing for break statement, once inner and outer variables' scope problem's fixed.
+15. Unit testing for break statement, once inner and outer variables' scope problem's fixed.
-15. Prevent re-declaring variables that already exist.
+16. Prevent re-declaring variables that already exist.
-16. Importing other files as modules.
+17. Importing other files as modules.
-17. exit() to exit application.
+18. exit() to exit application.
-18. Make more types (even custom types) available as hashmap keys.
+19. Make more types (even custom types) available as hashmap keys.
-19. NullObj type values should be printable.
+20. NullObj type values should be printable.
 Therefore, implement a void type to tell which are not printable.
+21. Make variables not re-declarable within same environment that owns it.

 BUGS TO FIX: